ngs-swift/Latest_Release/README.md

 <br />

-If you need ngs-swift AMI with full features, please send your request to xiao2@mail.nih.gov .
+<sub>If you need ngs-swift AMI with full features, please send your request to xiao2@mail.nih.gov</sub>.

 ************************************************************************************************